 Abstract

 Agriculture is a prominent subject in Bangladesh.
-This study examines a selected university students’ perception on agriculture as an undergraduate subject in higher education in Bangladesh.
-Mixed method approach was used to collect data from 100 randomly selected candidates.
-Quantitative data was analysed using descriptive statistics.
-Finding revealed that, most of the students came from urban areas.
-It was observed that, while students opined that agriculture has wide career prospects and understandable, but many expresses highly dissatisfaction regarding the practical book writing.
-Students expressed that career flexibility and personal choice influenced them to consider studying agriculture while parents background had lower impact.
+This study examines the perception of selected university students on agriculture as an undergraduate subject in higher education in Bangladesh.
+Mixed mixed-methods approach was used to collect data from 100 randomly selected candidates.
+Quantitative data was analysed using descriptive statistics. findings revealed that most of the students came from urban areas.
+It was observed that, while students opined that agriculture has wide career prospects and is understandable, many expressed highly dissatisfaction regarding the practical book writing.
+Students expressed that career flexibility and personal choice influenced them to consider studying agriculture, while parents' background had a lower impact.
 Students also expressed that if they are taught properly, all students can learn agriculture topics more effectively.
-Open form of question revealed that students mainly concerned about education system in agriculture in higher education being highly theoretical rather than practical and tiring practical work.
+Open form of question revealed that students are mainly concerned about the education system in agriculture in higher education being highly theoretical rather than practical and tiring practical work.
 So, the study emphasizes the need for curriculum development and effective teaching strategies for better student participation in agricultural education.

 Keywords: Agricultural Education, Perception, Attitude, Subjective Norm, Perceived Behavioral Control, Bangladesh, Theory of Planned Behavior